TheShadowOfHassen/0-ad-history-encyclopedia-mod/Sources/Trees.md

-Acadia: Adapted from old History and supplemented by Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
+Acadia: Adapted from old history and supplemented by Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
-Ancient Acadia: Taken from Acadia's text: By ShadowOfHassen
+Ancient Acadia: Taken from Acadia's text: By ShadowOfHassen Aleppo Pine: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen